-A problem that is related to analogy making is transfer learning, that is, the problem of learning when training data are drawn from a different distribution from the test data.
-As a practical example, we consider the task of predicting face identity using training faces that are shown in a different orientation from the test faces.
-We used the binarized Olivetti faces data set, where we rotated the training data with random angles between -90 and 90 degrees.
-For this task, we subsampled the face images to $32 \times 32$ pixels.
-The data contain 40 subjects with 10 cases each.
-We used the randomly rotated first five occurrences for each subject as training data and the last five as test data, which amounts to using 200 data points for training and 200 for testing.
-This is obviously a difficult classification problem (given that there are 40 classes), and the best kNN performance (which occurs at k = 1) is 4.5% correct, which is slightly better than random guessing.
+A problem that is related to analogy making is transfer learning, that is the problem of learning when training data is drawn from a different distribution than test data.
+As a practical example, we consider the task of predicting face identity using training faces that are shown in a different orientation than test faces.
+We used the binarized Olivetti-faces data-set, where we rotated the training data with random angles between -90 and 90 degrees.
+For this task we sub-sampled the face images to 32×32 pixels.
+The data contains 40 subjects with 10 cases each.
+We used the randomly rotated first 5 occurrences for each subject as training data and the last 5 as test data, which amounts to using 200 data-points for training and 200 for testing.
+This is obviously a difficult classification problem (given that there are 40 classes), and the best kNN performance (which occurs at k = 1) is 4.5% correct which is slightly better than random guessing.